NEASQC/FinancialApplications/benchmark/q_ae_price/README.md

 **BE AWARE** These jsons have the configuration of the data loading into the key: **encoding**.
 Up to 3 types of encoding can be used.

 For each AE several configurations can be set up into the correspondent json.
 All possible configurations can be used.
 The final configuration will be a total combination of the PEP and the AE.
-Example: If the AE algorithm have 9 possible configurations and the total PEP^problem have 24 possible configuration then the final number of total configurations will be: 9*24=216 total configurations.
+Example: If the AE algorithm have 9 possible configurations and the total PEP problem have 24 possible configuration then the final number of total configurations will be: 9\*24=216 total configurations.

 ## Command Line usage